versionpress/versionpress/docs/Plugin-Support.md

 # Plugin Support

-> :construction: The plugin support is **not stable or fully implemented as long as this warning is here**.
+> :construction: The plugin support is **not stable or fully implemented** as long as this warning is here.

 VersionPress needs to understand plugins' data, actions, shortcodes and other things to automatically provide version control for them.
 If you're a plugin developer or enthusiast, this document is for you.